Welcome to The Elysian

 We create media projects imagining a better future

 WE SHOULD OWN THE ECONOMY // A multi-year project studying capital and how we can create more owners of it.
+Readers can invest in the book and earn a share of the profits when it sells.

-CITY STATE // An online series and print pamphlet about autonomous government
+CITY STATE // An online series and print pamphlet about autonomous government.

 THE NEW REPUBLIC // Modern thinkers recreate Plato’s republic, imagining the ideal city-state for a podcast and print book